-If you want to reach your goals, implement some changes in your daily life to keep you on track.
+If you want to reach your goals, implement some changes in your daily life to be more productive to keep you on track.

 Wake up early